R+D+I

 Research team:

-Javier Sánchez Perona has been a Senior Scientist at the Institute to de la Grasa-CSIC since 2008.
-He works on knowledge of the mechanisms involved in the transport and metabolism of lipids in humans, as well as on the repercussions of dietary fats and bioactive lipophilic compounds on pathophysiological processes.
+Javier Sánchez Perona has worked as a senior scientist at the Instituto de la Grasa-CSIC since 2008.
+He works on understanding the mechanisms involved in lipid transport and metabolism in humans, as well as on the repercussions of dietary fats and lipophilic bioactive compounds on pathophysiological processes.

-The results obtained so far have led to the publication of 70 scientific articles, two patents, 14 book chapters and three doctoral theses, participating in multiple forums and scientific conferences.
-His work has been recognised on numerous occasions, with the Exxenta Phytotherapy and Nutrition Awards (2006), IAMED (2007), Best Young Researcher awards at the 2nd International Symposium on Triglycerides and HDL, (New York, 2005) and Best Oral Presentation at the II FESNAD Congress (Barcelona, 2010).
+The results obtained thus far have led to the publication of 89 scientific articles, two patents, 15 book chapters and four doctoral theses.
+He has participated in numerous forums and scientific conferences.
+His work has been awarded numerous prizes including Exxentia de Fitoterapia y Nutrición (2006), IAMED (2007), Best Young Researcher at the 2nd International Symposium on Triglycerides and HDL, (New York, 2005) and Best Oral Communication at the II Congress FESNAD (Barcelona, 2010).